apache/cloudstack-docs-admin/source/administration.rst

    Before you use PVLAN on XenServer and KVM, enable Open vSwitch (OVS).

-   Note
-   ----

-   OVS on XenServer and KVM does not support PVLAN natively.
+   .. note:: OVS on XenServer and KVM does not support PVLAN natively.
 Therefore, CloudStack managed to simulate PVLAN on OVS for XenServer and KVM by modifying the flow table.